 The financial statements of MSHCL are for a period which is different from that of the Group, being for the 52 week period ended 7 January 2017.
-The 52 week period reflects the joint venture's internal reporting structure and is sufficiently close so as to not require adjustment to match that the properties of the pof the Group.
-The results of NRHL reflect the period of trading to the end of the franchise on 31 March 2016, together with the results from the
+The 52 week period reflects the joint venture's internal reporting structure and is sufficiently close so as to not require adjustment to match that of the Group.
+The results of NRHL reflect the period of trading to the end of the franchise on 31 March 2016, together with the results from the ongoing post contract negotiations.